 Private health insurance is a non-negotiable purchase for many parents.
 If your child needs surgery, whether it’s something minor like grommets or something more involved, it’s good to know that you have choice over their treatment location.

 Private health insurance can provide your family with more choice and flexibility when it comes to health care.
-Fortunately, many policies include great benefits for kids, such as no excess for kids or free dental and optical.
+Fortunately, many policies include great benefits for kids, such as no excess for kids or free general dental and optical.

 To score a policy with great benefits at a low cost, compare deals today.
 It only takes a few minutes and it could save you a bundle.

 How much does grommets surgery cost?

 Grommets surgery can cost anywhere between $800 to $3000 in Australia, with the average cost being $2052.